coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 the time it was compiled.

-.. exn:: Require is not allowed inside a module or a module type
+.. exn:: Require is not allowed inside a module or a module type.

 This command
 is not allowed inside a module or a module type being defined.
 It is